zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 - 5--11 *working years*
 - 1.4--2.8 **million dollars!** (Before you do any computing at all)

-That is *just* to score images on "referable" diabetic retinopathy.
-No other features of retina whatsoever.
+That is *just* to score images for "referable" diabetic retinopathy.
+The AI can assess no other features of the retina whatsoever.

 [^ijta]: Kolomeyer *et al. International Journal of Telemedicine and Applications* 2012.